Kudakareta kami, aru fukuinhei no shuki

-Shattered God: A Diary of a Demobilized Soldier (砕かれた神: ある復員兵の手記) Kudakareta kami: aru fukuinhei no shuki.
-By Watanabe Kiyoshi.
-Published by Iwanami Shoten Publishing.
+The book Shattered God: A Diary of a Demobilized Soldier (砕かれた神: ある復員兵の手記, Kudakareta kami: aru fukuinhei no shuki) is a diary of the events that started with the surrender of Japan at the end of World War II, written by Watanabe Kiyoshi.
+It was published by Iwanami Shoten Publishing in 1983, after the author's death.

+Description

-This diary (written between September 2, 1945 to April 20, 1946) is by a WWII demobilized soldier (Watanabe Kiyoshi).
+This diary was written between September 2, 1945 and April 20, 1946 by a Japanese sailor, Watanabe Kiyoshi, who had been discharged from the Imperial Japanese Navy at the end of World War II.
 Watanabe writes his daily events beginning with the surrender of Japan and through some of the Allied Occupation of Japan.
-Although there are no English translations, John W. Dower and Kenneth J. Ruoff mention him in Dower's Pulitzer Prize–winning book, Embracing Defeat, and Ruoff's The People's Emperor respectively.